 About 300 people were stranded in a canyon.
 Local rescue crews, using borrowed helicopters from the U.S. Coast Guard, worked to airlift them out, officials said.

-But only 10 to 15 percent complied with mandatory orders, said Amber Anderson, a spokeswoman for the Santa Barbara County Fire Department.
+The county initially ordered 7,000 residents to evacuate and urged another 23,000 to do so voluntarily, but only 10 to 15 percent complied with mandatory orders, said Amber Anderson, a spokeswoman for the Santa Barbara County Fire Department.

 The number of fatalities surpassed the death toll from a California mudslide on Jan.
-10, 2005, when 10 people were killed as a hillside gave way in the town of La Conchita, less than 20 miles south of the latest disaster.
+10, 2005, when 10 people were killed as a hillside gave way in the town of La Conchita, less than 20 miles (30 km) south of the latest disaster.

 Last month’s wildfires, including the Thomas Fire, which became the largest in California history, left the area vulnerable to mudslides.
 The fires burned away grass and shrubs that held the soil in place and also baked a waxy layer into the earth that prevents water from sinking deeply into the ground.

 (Reporting by Peter Szekely in New York, Rich McKay in Atlanta and Brendan O’Brien in Milwaukee; Writing by Scott Malone; Editing by Raissa Kasolowsky and Jonathan Oatis)